zanuka/leaderport-core-ui/README.md

 ## Author

 The VueValkyrie project was conceptualized on the evening of October 12, 2024 by [zanuka](https://github.com/zanuka) and will be in active development with the goal of launching Phase 1 by January 2025.
-Stay tuned!
+I'm still trying to figure out what the heck I'm doing on a daily basis so... stay tuned!

 For inquiries or collaborations, please reach out via:
 - GitHub: [@zanuka](https://github.com/zanuka)